sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .output}

-Now we can go to our new directory and open the 6 HTML files.
+Now we can go to our new directory and open the multiqc report, or the individual reports if we wish.

 Depending on your system,
 you should be able to select and open them all at once via a right click menu